gtamilse/Network-Automation-with-Ansible/LTRPRG-1500/Network-Automation-with-Ansible.md

 ### Conclusion

 - Ansible roles can be utilized to organize large playbooks.
-- Roles creates a separation of functions: variables, tasks, and templates in unique directories.
+- Roles create a separation of functions: variables, tasks, and templates in unique directories.
 - Ansible roles expect a main.yml file under the sub-directory.

 ### Example output: